 Storytelling – sharing the cultures and the history of the land and its people and wildlife.

-The Ninepipes Museum of Early Montana reflects the spirit of the Flathead Indian Reservation and early Montana with its impressive collection of artifacts, Native American beadwork, western art, photographs, and life-size dioramas of an early trading post, the St. Ignatius Mission Church, as well as an Indian camp and wildlife.
+The Ninepipes Museum of Early Montana reflects the spirit of the Flathead Indian Reservation and early Montana settlers with its impressive collection of artifacts, Native American beadwork, western art, photographs, and life-size dioramas of an early trading post, the St. Ignatius Mission Church, as well as an Indian camp and wildlife of the area.
 Collections of hunting artifacts, western horse tack and outfitting equipment also bring to life the stories of life in early Montana.

 Why “Ninepipes”?
 (Pronounced nine pipes, not ninny pippy!)

 The museum is named after a highly respected Bitterroot Salish leader, Chief Joseph (Nganta) Ninepipes (1820-1871).
 The nearby Ninepipe National Wildlife Refuge is also named after Joseph Ninepipes.
 Some early historical documents show the English version of his name pluralized with an ‘s’, but in later years the family dropped the ‘s’ and went by “Ninepipe.”
 Joseph was a war pipe holder, a prestigious honor, and the probable story behind the name Nine (X’nut) Pipe (Senme), is that he was part of nine successful war parties or horse-stealing parties.
 A pipe belonging to the Ninepipe family, along with other artifacts, can be seen in the first hall of the museum.

 Regretfully we know of no pictures that depict this exceptional person, but in the museum we have family artifacts and pictures of Joseph’s son, Antoine (1840-1922), and Antoine’s four children, Helen, Andrew, Adolf (Happy) and Louie, who was the song and legend keeper for the Salish tribe until he died in 1974 at the age of 83.